SimplyChark/book/chapters/1.typ

 mind and to the four great Dzogchen samayas.
 They have fully recognized empty cognizance.

 Although true recognition has been ensured, in many cases the view will be apprehended by conditioned mind.
-The larger scope includes being diligent and returning to this recognition.
+The larger scope includes being diligent and repeatedly returning to this recognition.
 At this point, the practitioner has made a profound lineage and mandala connection.